-Worchester Warner and Ambrose Swasey in 1880,15 and manufactured some of the best telescopes under $200 and other precision tools.
+Worchester Warner and Ambrose Swasey founded the Warner & Swasey Company in 1880 15 and manufactured telescopes and other precision tools.
 Warner and Swasey became trustees of the Case School of Applied Science and constructed an observatory for the school in East Cleveland as a gift.
 1 13

 The new observatory was dedicated at 2:30 p.m. on October 12, 1920.
-8 Dr. W.W.
-Campbell, one of the most noted astronomers of the world and director of the Lick observatory, gave the opening address.
+8 Dr W.W.
+Campbell, one of the most noted astronomers of the world and director of the Lick Observatory, gave the opening address.

 In 1978, the Astronomy Department at Case Western Reserve University made a deal with the Association of Universities for Research in Astronomy to build a new observatory at Kitt Peak National Observatory in Arizona.
-2 The Burrell Schmidt telescope was moved from the Geauga County observatory was relocated in May 1979 12 and the 36-inch reflector from the East Cleveland facility was moved to Nassau in 1980.
+2 The Burrell Schmidt telescope was moved from the Geauga County observatory was relocated in May 1979, 12 and the 36-inch reflector from the East Cleveland facility was moved to Nassau in 1980.